alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 This is the code I'm using now, and now the banner looks correct in dark mode.

-In hindsight, this ordering makes more sense anyway -- the banner is an overlay on the image, so I want it to be rendered later.
+In hindsight, this ordering makes more sense anyway -- the banner is an overlay on the image, and it feels right to me that it should appear later in the HTML.
-It feels right to me that it should appear later in the HTML.
+If I was laying this out with bits of paper, I'd put down the image, then the banner.

 One example is nowhere near enough for me to properly understand stacking contexts or rendering order, but now I know it's a thing I need to consider.
 I have a vague recollection that I made another mistake with `filter` and rendering order in the past, but I didn't investigate properly -- this time, I wanted to understand what was happening.